rheamall/Northwind-Traders-SQL-Analysis/README.md

 Our goal was to analyze the Northwind Traders dataset to extract meaningful business insights related to **sales revenue, supplier behaviours, customer trends** and **operational efficiency**.
 By breaking down revenue trends and identifying patterns in purchasing behavior, high-value products, supplier reliability, and seasonal revenue fluctuations, we provide actionable recommendations to improve customer retention, optimize supplier partnerships and enhance logistics to maximize profitability.

 ### Challenges
+1. Incomplete or Empty Tables – The *customer_customer_demo* and *customer_demographics* tables are empty, limiting any demographic-based insights.
+2. Identifying "Loyal Customers" and "At-Risk Customers" required defining clear business logic and thresholds.
+Ensuring meaningful segmentation based on available order history was a key challenge.
+3. Some customers had inconsistent purchase histories, making it difficult to classify them into segments.
+This required careful handling of NULL values and missing timestamps.
+4. Extracting meaningful insights required writing complex SQL queries involving multiple joins, subqueries, and aggregations.
+To improve readability and maintainability, Common Table Expressions (CTEs) were used.

 ## Actionable Insights